-AAS in Sign Language Interpretation, Johnston Community College, Smithfield, NC.
+AAS in Sign Language Interpretation, Johnson Community College, Overland Park, KS.

 M.A. in Interpreter Pedagogy, Northeastern University, Boston, MA.

-B.S. in Organizational Management and Leadership, Friends University, Wichita, KA.
+B.S. in Organizational Management and Leadership, Friends University, Wichita, KS.

 Amanda has been a faculty member in the Division of Special Education since 2007.
 She coordinates and teaches in the undergraduate ASL/English Interpreting and Master of Arts in Interpreting Studies programs.
 In addition to her work at WOU, Amanda continues to work as an interpreter out in the community (specializing in courtroom interpreting).
 She has been honored to serve as a Field Consultant for a FIPSE (Fund for Improvement of Postsecondary Education) funded Demand Control Schema dissemination project through the University of Rochester Medical Center (2007-2010).
 In 2009, she was invited to serve on RID’s NIC Task Force and continues in that capacity.